 Wi’ your heart mating.

-Then he kissed her fingers, and bit lightly on her thumb.
+Then he kissed her fingers.
 She didn’t open her eyes again.

 Once, long ago, he had sat here by this bed, holding her hand, pleading with her to come back to him.
 But tonight there would be no coming back.